Xaar

-Xaar (foaled 1995) was a British-bred Thoroughbred racehorse and sire, best known for his performances as a two-year-old in 1997.
+Xaar (14 March 1995 – 16 May 2021) was a British-bred Thoroughbred racehorse and sire, best known for his performances as a two-year-old in 1997.
 In his juvenile season, he won four of his five races, including the Prix de Cabourg and Prix de la Salamandre in France and the Dewhurst Stakes in England.
 In 1998, he won the Craven Stakes on his debut, but was beaten in his remaining three races.
 After two further defeats in 1999, he was retired to stud, where he had limited success as a sire of winners.

 Background

 Xaar was a very dark-coated bay horse with a white star and strip bred in Britain by Khalid Abdulla's Juddmonte Farms.
 He was sired by the 2000 Guineas winner Zafonic out of Monroe, a mare who won the Ballyogan Stakes.
 Monroe's dam, Best In Show, is the ancestor of numerous major winners including El Gran Senor, Jazil, and Rags to Riches.
 Xaar was sent into training with André Fabre at Chantilly.